2014 Seattle Seahawks season: Week 1: vs. Green Bay Packers

 The Seahawks started their 2014 season at home against the Packers, the first meeting since the controversial 'Fail Mary' game in 2012.
-With the win, they became the first defending Super Bowl champion team since 2011 (also Packers) to win their regular season opening game for a 1-0 start.
+With the win, they became the first defending Super Bowl champion team since 2011 (also Packers) to win their regular season opening game for a 1–0 start.

-This is the first game in NFL history to end in a score of 36-16.
+This is the first game in NFL history to end in a score of 36–16.
 In all five years that Pete Carroll was head coach of the Seahawks, so far, he has had at least one game end in a score never before achieved.

 Week 2: at San Diego Chargers

-This would be their largest margin of defeat since their 13-23 loss to the Cowboys in 2011.
+This would be their largest margin of defeat since their 23–13 loss to the Dallas Cowboys in 2011.

 Week 3: vs. Denver Broncos

 This would be the first Super Bowl rematch (Super Bowl opponents in the previous year who face each other again in the current year) since 1997.
 Although the Broncos would rally in the 4th quarter to send the game into overtime, the Seahawks scored a touchdown in overtime to win.
 They entered their bye week at 2–1.